mosets/docs/importer.md

 ## Import from CSV

+If you have your CSV file, you may start the following steps:

+1. Login to your Joomla's administrator back-end.
+2. Goto "**Components -> MT Importer -> Import from .csv file**".
+3. Click "**Choose File**" to select .csv file from your computer.
+4. Click "**Import**" to start the import process.

+You will be notified and redirected to Mosets Tree main page when the import is completed.
+Since you're importing data from another source, you need to perform "**Recount Cats/Listings**" after the import process is complete.
+This function will recount the number of categories and listings you have in Mosets Tree.

+How to format your CSV file?

 Here's a super simple CSV that imports a single listing named "My first import" in to the root of your directory.
 To test this sample, copy the texts below, save it to a file named _myfirstimport.csv_ and import the file through MT Importer: